mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 ## Test Pass Value

-Test pass value contains data for test passes that occur once every 20 episodes during training for a given version of a BRAIN.
+Test pass value contains data for test pass episodes that occur once every 20 training episodes during training for a given version of a BRAIN.
-This represents the AI's highest reward value achieved at a given time.
+This represents the AI's highest reward value achieved at a regular interval of training.

 > Request